Intimate Weddings & Elopements

 Where do you want it to be?

 Maybe it’s a place that is important to you both, or maybe it’s just a really scenic spot that you’ve seen in pictures.
-Regardless, think about where you want it to be and let your photographer know your reasons.
+Regardless, think about where you want it to be, what you want your photos to look like (red deserts as a backdrop, big mountain views, etc), and let your photographer know your reasons.
 There are plenty of wild and beautiful spaces out there to choose from!

 Keep in mind that if you want to elope in a National Park, that you will need to apply for a permit to do so.
 Every National Park has it’s own application process and the cost is usually between $100 - $300.